jcaillon/valet/docs/content/docs/300.libraries/fs.md

 - $1: **directory** _as string_:
       the directory to check
 - $2: test file name _as string_:
-      (optional) the name of the file to create in the directory to test the write access
+      (optional) Can be set using the variable `_OPTION_TEST_FILE_NAME`. the name of the file to create in the directory to test the write access

 Returns: